Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Theory and Methods

-where $f_{j}(D) = \int_{\Theta_{j}} L(\theta ; D) \pi_{j}(\theta) d\theta$ is the marginal density of the data under the $j$-th model.
+where $f_{j}(D) = \int_{\Theta_{0}} f(D | \theta) \pi_{j}(\theta) d\theta$ is the marginal density of the data under the $j$-th model.

 While the framework above is standard, its implications are unexplored when the list of candidate models is a mix of partially and fully identified models.
-To large extent, estimator behaviour will be seen to be specific to the particular choice of partially identified model and identified sub-models, and to the nature of the specified within-model priors.
-However, to foreshadow the examples which follow, there are situations where: \begin{itemize} \item For every dataset, $\tilde{w}_{1}(D)/\tilde{w}_{0}(D) =w_{1}/w_{0}$, i.e., the data have zero ability to discriminate between the base model and an identified sub-model.
+To large extent, the ensuing statistical behavior will be seen to be specific to the particular choice of partially identified model and identified sub-models, and to the nature of the specified within-model priors.
+However, to foreshadow the examples which follow, there are situations where: \begin{itemize} \item {\em Scenario 1.} For every dataset, $\tilde{w}_{1}(D)/\tilde{w}_{0}(D) =w_{1}/w_{0}$, i.e., the data have zero ability to discriminate between the base model and an identified sub-model.